The Sad Tale of Doughnut Sal

 NOT DEAD YET. — Sarah Folsom, alias “Dough-nut Sal,” so mysteriously murdered, a few weeks ago, by the Salinas Standard, near Natividad, has come to life again, and at present is in this city.

 Doughnut Sallie was the belle of the occasion.
 Her dress was of striped calico, which was imported expressly for her by Koenigshofer at a cost of a bit a yard, with rabbit-skin flounces and overskirt of bedticking.
 Her feet were encased in army brogans, gracefully adorned with bows of red flannel.
-Hair, au naturel. [...]
-Her shoulders were covered by a magnificent opera-cloak, made of red blanket and trimmed with a fringe of caterpillars.
+Hair, au naturel....
+Her shoulders were covered by a magnificent opera-cloak, made of red blanket and trimmed with a fringe of caterpillars.Adorned in this patchwork couture, Sal was “the admired of all admirers.”
+Sal was one of a long list of women with colorful sobriquets who passed through Nevada, including Dolly the Crank, Croton Oil Jane, Big Mouthed Annie, Madame Moustache, Tar Flat Jenny, Maggie the Quail, Slippery Inez, Can Can Dolly, Fire Queen, and Diamond Nell.A few years later, she was still in Nevada’s silver country, described as one of a trio of local “celebrities” that included Carroty Jane and Toe Jam Annie.

 By the mid-1880s, Sal had returned to Sacramento, getting charged with “enticing” and “exhibiting.”
 (The word “prostitution” is never seen in these old accounts.)
 In March 1894, she was found guilty of vagrancy, even though she proved to the court that she had $900 in a San Francisco bank.
 She was let go only after she agreed to leave town.

 An old woman whose face was painted an ashy white and whose shaky frame denoted that whisky had the best of her, attracted considerable attention on the streets yesterday.
-It was not the shawl she wore or her unsteady gait that attracted attention at first, but it was an awful painted face so seldom seen except on a clown at a circus.
+It was not the shawl she wore or her unsteady gait that attracted attention at first, but it was an awful painted face so seldom seen except on a clown at a circus.An old-timer identified the “ghostlike” figure for the gawkers: “the old girl’s name is ‘Doughnut Sal.’”

-Later that year, she resurfaced in San Francisco, where she would spend the last years of her life.
-A wagon driver was reported to be “the most successful of Doughnut Sal was “so penurious that she haunted the saloons on the Barbary Coast and begged money” despite being worth a rumored $30,000.‘Doughnut Sal’s wooers”—a jokey reference to her reputed profession, alleged wealth, or both.
+As Sal’s reputation was reestablished in the city, word of her supposed wealth continued to perplex some observers.
 The Call reported that “she was so penurious that she haunted the saloons on the Barbary Coast and begged money from the frequenters” despite being worth a rumored $30,000.
 (That would be more than $800,000 today.)
 When she was arrested for vagrancy in October 1899, she managed to sneak $20 into the city jail.
+A wagon driver was reported to be “the most successful of ‘Doughnut Sal’s wooers”—a jokey reference to her reputed profession, wealth, or both.

-The original source of Sal’s wealth is not clear, but she clearly had significant means at one time.
+Sal “haunted the saloons on the Barbary Coast and begged money” despite being worth a rumored $30,000.The original source of Sal’s wealth is not clear, but she clearly had significant means at one time.
 In a 1876 suit filed in San Francisco, she alleged that she’d lost $4,000 when she made a deposit in the Adams Bank in three days before it failed in 1855.
 She belatedly sued the bank’s directors for fraudulently taking her money.
 According to one article, she recovered $12,000; another says a jury found in favor of the bank.

 Despite her apparent stash of assets, Sal was repeatedly charged as a vagrant.
 In January 1900, Acting Police Chief W. J. Biggy ordered his officers to “make a daily note of all known or suspected vagrants,” paying “particular attention to all known or suspected frequenters of houses of ill-fame and hangers-on about saloons of questionable character.”
 Under the city’s catch-all anti-vagrancy code, charges could be brought not just against the homeless, but the unemployed, beggars, loiterers, midnight wanderers, and “every common prostitute and common drunkard.”
 The maximum punishment was six months in jail.
-The law was applied broadly and often: “Jack the Ripper,” an otherwise “inoffensive” young man prone to getting violently drunk, was reportedly sentenced 115 times in just seven years.
+The law was applied broadly and often: “Jack the Ripper,” an otherwise “inoffensive” young man prone to getting violently drunk, was sentenced 115 times in seven years.

 [Woman:] “…Now go ahead and prove me a vag.”